jwbuurlage/category-theory-programmers/doc/10_comonads.md

 Note that the expressive power gained by working with infinite lists of infinite lists is brought to us by the laziness of Haskell.

-This example immediately suggests a way of looking at (this specific class of) comonads, namely as a container of values with one _distinguished_ value (the one reurned by extract), and a duplicate function that can be used to _shift the focus_ (that is to say, change which value is distinguished).
+This example immediately suggests a way of looking at (this specific class of) comonads, namely as a container of values with one _distinguished_ value (the one returned by extract), and a duplicate function that can be used to _shift the focus_ (that is to say, change which value is distinguished).

 **Store**

-Store is dual to the `State` monad^[What I mean here, is that the adjunction that gives rise to the `State` monad, also gives rise to the `Store` comonad.
-We will talk more about this in a subsequent chapter.], and is defined as:
+Store is dual to the `State` monad^[What I mean here, is that the adjunction that gives rise to the `State` monad, also gives rise to the `Store` comonad.], and is defined as:
 ```haskell
 data Store s a = Store (s -> a) s
 ```
 We interpret a `Store` as follows.
-The first part, with signature `(s -> a)` of a store, can be seen as a container with values of type `a`, which are _keyed_ by elements of type `s`, or a _dictionary_.
-Indeed, for any key `x :: s`, we can use this part to obtain a value of type `a`.
+The first part, with signature `(s -> a)` of a store, can be seen as a container with values of type `a`, which are _keyed_ by elements of type `s`, so the container is a _dictionary_.
+Indeed, for any key `x :: s`, we can use the first component to obtain a value of type `a`.

 The second part of type `s` defines the _focus_ of our store, the distinguished element is the one keyed by this value.